Start Learning French With Confidence

-One of the challenges a beginner student will face is priority.
+One of the challenges a beginner student will face is prioritizing.

 What should you study after you studied politeness?
 Adjectives?
 Pronouns?
 Verb conjugations?
 More vocabulary?

-In order to remember things, the way you organise your newly acquired French data is as important as the data itself.
+In order to remember things, the way you organize your newly acquired French data is as important as the data itself.